-With climate change on the forefront of today’s cultural discussions, most people and businesses are turning time and effort into becoming sustainable and environmentally friendly.
+Most people and businesses today are turning time and effort into becoming sustainable and environmentally friendly.
 At Beyond the Equator we are doing our part by offering 5 Seed Butter as a less resource intense option than almond butter.

 Comparing 1 Pound of Almond Butter to 5 Seed Butter: